KacMaz1/project-clashOfClans-segmentation-unet/README.md

 - `mask`: a binary image where `1` means `srodek` and `0` means background,
 - `overlay`: the input image with the predicted mask drawn on top.

+The segmenter always resizes the input image to the model resolution before prediction: 1024 x 576

 ## Using The Checkpoint Directly

 The checkpoint also stores the recommended threshold: